Our Advocacy Team works nationwide to achieve our mission by pursuing the following priorities:

 Be a catalyst for life enhancing research breakthroughs

-Increase funding for autism research at federal agencies, including the National Institutes of Health and the Department of Education.
+Increase funding for autism research at federal agencies, including the National Institutes of Health, Centers for Disease Control and Prevention, and the U.S. Department of Education.

-Ensure that individuals with autism have access to the healthcare they need, irrespective of payor (Medicaid, private insurance, etc.).
+Ensure that individuals with autism have access to the healthcare they need, irrespective of payer (Medicaid, private insurance, etc.).

 Increase access to home and community-based services (HCBS) for individuals and increase HCBS capacity to provide meaningful services for people with autism and their families.